renuka-pardeshi/Project_Calculator/README.md

-# CodeAlpha_Calculator
+# Project_Calculator
 # Calculator Project

 ## Description
-This repository contains the code for a simple calculator developed using HTML, CSS, and JavaScript during my internship at Code Alpha.
+This repository contains the code for a simple calculator developed using HTML, CSS, and JavaScript.

 ## Introduction
 This project is a basic calculator that performs arithmetic operations such as addition, subtraction, multiplication, division, and modulus.
 It is designed with a simple and intuitive user interface, making it easy to use.